Time: 14:45 - 16:45

-This course will help you develop a critical awareness of this genre of writing, to think about what makes a good biography, why we read it and what it might tell us about its subjects and our interest in them.
+This course will help you develop a critical awareness of this genre of writing, to think about what makes a good biography.
 Classes are designed for anyone who enjoys learning more about writers' lives, and about how we describe, explore and write about the experiences of other people.
 You'll develop confidence in using this knowledge to attempt your own experiments in life writing.

 What will we cover?

 - An abridged history of English biography.